NEWPORT/COVINGTON/FORT WRIGHT KY

 This Road Ruiner outing was a tragedy of errors - not by me, but by pretty much everyone else.
-I saw several serious official mistakes, which culminated in me being stopped by the Park Hills Police for no reason.
+I saw several serious official mistakes, which culminated in me being the target of a stop-and-frisk by the Park Hills Police for no reason.

 Mistake #1: This is in Newport, looking northwest on the new KY 9 from the Licking Valley Girl Scouts Bridge.
 I don't see those bike lanes we were promised.
 It's not looking good in that regard.
 Not to mention the fact that the project itself is devastating a working-class neighborhood.

 I'm not petty enough to count weird sign lettering as a major official error.
 This is in Covington, going south on Holman Avenue at 15th.
 This seems to be the new Covington stop sign style, and I just can't quite put my finger on why it's different.
 I think it's because the letters are further apart.

 South on Holman at 16th, this monstrosity just screams the 2000s.
 I know it sounds like a good thing that this Covington stop sign style is becoming less common, but in another 50 years, you'll probably miss it.
 Maybe.
 Nah, probably not.

 At 18th & Jefferson, the ONE WAY signs rocked another interesting Covington font.
 You can tell because the sides of the O are straight.
 It's my pleasure to educate you of this.

 It's old, it's here, it's in your face!
 This is southeast on Jefferson.
 The SPEED LIMIT 25 sign is faded - so it's old.